Miguel Cairo: Chicago Cubs (1997)

 On November 20, 1996, he was traded to the Chicago Cubs in exchange for minor leaguer Jason Stevenson.
 Cairo spent most of the 1997 season with the AAA Iowa Cubs, where he hit .279 in 135 games and was selected to the American Association All-Star team.
 He also appeared in 16 games for the Cubs and had seven hits in 29 at-bats (.241).

 Tampa Bay Devil Rays (1998–2000)

 The Tampa Bay Devil Rays selected Cairo with the eighth pick in the 1997 MLB expansion draft.
 He hit his first home run on April 28, 1998, off of Mike Oquist for the Oakland Athletics.
 He spent three seasons with the Devil Rays, playing fairly frequently, and hit .275 in 389 games.
 He was the final active player from their inaugural season when he retired.

-Return to the Cubs (2001)
+Chicago Cubs (second stint) (2001)

 Cairo signed with the Oakland Athletics during the 2000–2001 offseason, but in March 2001 he was traded back to the Cubs for Eric Hinske.
 In 66 games with the Cubs, he hit .285.